BernhardHumm/AAI/manuscript/04_AI Application_Architecture.md

 **3. Implement Agent Application**

 Agents rely on external tools to act meaningfully.
 Define:

 - RESTful APIs, databases, search engines, or file systems
 - Tool schemas and input/output formats
 - Error handling and fallback strategies

 Tools should be composable and testable in isolation.
 Implement the agent logic.
 When using a knowledge-based approach, design the rule base in a modular manner.
 Large rule bases can be difficult to test.
-When using a LLM-based approach, Craft prompts that guide the agent’s behavior.
+When using a LLM-based approach, Craft prompts that guide the agent's behavior.
-Use few-shot examples, role instructions, and tool-calling syntax Test for robustness across edge cases and ambiguous inputs Prompt engineering is iterative and central to agent reliability.
+Use few-shot examples, role instructions, and tool-calling syntax.
+Test for robustness across edge cases and ambiguous inputs Prompt engineering is iterative and central to agent reliability.

 **4. Evaluate and Improve Incrementally**

-Thoroughly evaluate the agent applications using pre-defined scenarios.
+Thoroughly evaluate agent applications using pre-defined scenarios.
 Similar to unit testing, re-evalute those scenarios when making changes to the agent's logic.
-Include Human-in-the-loop feedback
+Include Human-in-the-loop feedback.
 Embed mechanisms for Performance monitoring (accuracy, latency, tool usage).
 Evaluation should be domain-specific and aligned with user expectations.
 Continuously improve the agent system incrementally.

 **5. Deploy and Monitor**

 Package the agent for deployment:

 - Choose between cloud, edge, or hybrid hosting
 - Secure tool access and user data
-- Monitor for drift, misuse, or unexpected behavior
+- Monitor for drift, misuse, or unexpected behavior.

 Use observability tools to track agent decisions and outcomes.
 This methodology emphasizes modularity, transparency, and iterative refinement, aligning agentic AI development with engineering best practices.
 By treating agents as composable systems rather than monolithic models, developers can build robust, explainable, and adaptive AI applications.